ezsystems/commerce-documentation/docs/guide/quickorder/quickorder_faq.md

-# Quickorder FAQ
+# Quick order FAQ

-## Can i also search for a name of a product or variant?
+## Can I search for the name of a product or variant?

-Yes this is possible.
-An example:

-The name of the product is "Entry Level Series" and some variants are named "MC-8":
+Yes, you can.
+For example, the name of the product is "Entry Level Series" and some variants are named "MC-8":

 ![](../img/quickorder_1.jpg)